swi-vvl/ngram-quasiwords/README.md

 # Overview summary
 The TL;DR of how this code works:

-- The n-gram model is initialized with grams = 7 with lines 12-14 in `quasiword.py`, corresponding to a maximum context window length of 7 - 1 = 6.
+- The n-gram model is initialized with grams = 7 with lines 12-14 in `quasiword.py`, corresponding to a maximum context window length of 6 (grams - 1).
 - `ngram.learn_words` is called with a list of ~368,000 English words to train with.
 - `ngram.learn_words` calls `ngram._slice_and_learn` with each word.
 - `ngram._slice_and_learn` slices each word into smaller substrings of lengths from 2 to 6, then calls `ngram._learn` with each slice.